Krystalliaa/n8n-AI-agent/README.md

 {{ $fromAI('content', 'the content to insert') }}
 ```

-5. Rename this tool to something explicit, e.g. `update_google_doc_content`
+5. Rename this tool to something explicit, e.g. `update_google_docs`
 > **Key lesson learned:** Giving both Google Docs tools generic/similar names caused the AI Agent to describe the tool call as text in its chat response instead of actually executing it (the node showed as grey/not-executed in the Executions log).
-Renaming the tools to distinct, descriptive names (`create_google_doc`, `update_google_doc_content`) — combined with explicit instructions in the system prompt — fixed this reliably.
+Renaming the tools to distinct, descriptive names (`create_google_docs`, `update_google_docs`) — combined with explicit instructions in the system prompt — fixed this reliably.

 ---